 The same French warship from Tarzan Of The Apes discovers the Porters a second time.
 Upon first thought, I imagined after the mutineers dumped the Porter party they eventually sailed north along the African coastline.
 While in French, or international waters, the warship tried to make contact with the mutineers.
 The mutineers panicked and fled back south towards Portuguese Angola at full sail.
 The French warship in pursuit suspected they were slave runners.
 Under those circumstances, I could see the French entering Portuguese waters.
 When the French captured the mutineers they learned about the Porter party.
 Now the French Navy had a legitimate reason to beach on Portuguese Angolian soil.

-The Arrow
+The Arrow |

 The description in The Return Of Tarzan once again clearly describes the same French military vessel patrolling the coastline of Portuguese Angola two years later.
 I just don't see a French warship patrolling Portuguese Angolian coastlines unauthorized.
 Maybe they were patrolling just outside Portuguese Angola territory in international waters and decided to make shore for an old-time sentimental visit.
 Maybe the French and Portuguese governments were working in unison trying to catch King Leopold II's slave ships.

-The Lady Alice
+The Lady Alice |

 James Michael Moody is a lifelong fan and collector of Edger Rice Burroughs.
-Moody has contributed over two hundred articles to various ERB-related fanzines, over a span of forty-five years.
+Moody has contributed over two hundred articles to various ERB-related fanzines over forty-five years.
 He also manages an unauthorized Tarzan blog titled, Greystoke Chronologist: James Michael Moody.
-There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory).instead of the more excepted date May 1888.
+There the researcher chronologies the Tarzan books starting in May 1872 (known as the pushback theory) instead of the more accepted date, May 1888.

 James Michael Moody is also the author of the action-packed Sci-Fi fantasy adventure Unium series.
-Pioneers On Unium, published December 31, 2019, and Exiled On Unium, published August 25, 2022.
-Swordsman On Unium is going through the publishing process.
+Pioneers On Unium, published December 31, 2019, Exiled On Unium, published August 25, 2022, and Swordsman On Unium published on July 15, 2024.

 No comments: